IsleStats/docs/docs/guild-guides/configure-autoroles.md

    ![image](images/autoroles/set-requirement.png)

-You should now see a success message confirming that the the role has been added to your chosen autorole group.
+You should now see a success message confirming that the selected role has been added to your chosen autorole group.

 :::note[]
-To add a Discord role to an autorole, the role must be assignable by the bot and not have the `Administrator` permission.
+To add a Discord role to an autorole, the role must be assignable by the IsleStats bot and not have the `Administrator` permission.
 :::

 ## Removing Autorole Roles